NicaVulcan/note-taker/README.md

 # Note Taker
 ## Purpose
 Full-stack application for note taking.
+Allows user to create, save, and delete notes.
 ## Built With
 - HTML
 - CSS